-The main air contaminant of concern in urban areas of New Zealand is PM{10} .
+Particulate (PM{10}) is the main air contaminant of concern in Blenheim and other urban areas of New Zealand.
 PM{10} refers to particles in the air less than 10 microns in diameter.
-Concentrations of PM{10} were measured at two sites in Blenheim during 2014.
+Concentrations of PM{10} were measured at two sites in Blenheim during 2015.
 The main site for reporting PM{10} relative to National Environmental Standards is at the Redwoodtown Bowling Club.
 A second long term monitoring site in Blenheim is located at Middle Renwick Road (MRR).

-Historical air quality monitoring for Marlborough includes monitoring of PM{10} at the MRR monitoring site, intermittent monitoring of PM{10} at the Redwoodtown Bowling Club site, survey PM{10} monitoring in Renwick during 2000 and 2002, monitoring for PM{10} in Picton during 2008 and 2009, visibility surveys and passive sampling for nitrogen oxides and sulphur oxides.
+Air quality monitoring in the Marlborough Region includes monitoring of PM{10} at the MRR monitoring site, intermittent monitoring of PM{10} at the Redwoodtown Bowling Club site, survey PM{10} monitoring in Renwick during 2000 and 2002, monitoring for PM{10} in Picton during 2008 and 2009, visibility surveys and passive sampling for nitrogen oxides and sulphur oxides.
 From 2007 to early 2008, PM{10} concentrations were measured at the Croquet Club in Redwoodtown in addition to the main monitoring site at the Bowling Club.
 A site on Brooklyn Street in Redwoodtown was temporarily used to measure PM{10} concentrations during 2004.

 In 2004 the Ministry for the Environment introduced National Environmental Standards (NES) for ambient air quality (Ministry for Environment, 2004).
 Table 1.1 shows the contaminant, the concentration, averaging period and allowable exceedances as required by the NES.
-The NES for PM{10} is set at 50 μ g m-3 with one allowable exceedence per year.
+The NES for PM{10} is set at 50 μg m-3 with one allowable exceedence per year.
 Compliance with this target is required by 2016 in Blenheim.
 All other areas in Marlborough must remain compliant with the NES.

-Air quality monitoring data in other urban areas of New Zealand indicates that it would seem unlikely that concentrations of NES contaminants other than PM10 would be in breach in Blenheim.
+Air quality monitoring data in other urban areas of New Zealand indicates that it would seem unlikely that concentrations of NES contaminants other than PM{10} would be in breach in Blenheim.
 Concentrations of other contaminants even in large urban areas are typically within the NES and guideline concentrations.
 Because emissions of other contaminants in Blenheim are far lower than large urban areas such as Christchurch, it would seem unlikely that concentrations of other key urban air pollutants would be in breach of the NES or air quality guidelines.
 The exception to this may be benzo(a)pyrene concentrations, which appear to occur well in excess of guideline concentrations in Christchurch.